Chart Color Schemes

 Mooloolah Valley's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The prevalence of common health conditions is quite low across both younger and older age cohorts.
-Approximately 51% of the total population (~2045 people) has private health cover, which is relatively low compared to other areas.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.7 and 8.1% of residents respectively.
-About 70.2% of residents declare themselves completely clear of medical ailments, compared to 66.4% across Rest of Qld.
-The area has 14.5% of residents aged 65 and over (583 people), which is lower than the 20.1% in Rest of Qld.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+The prevalence of common health conditions is low across both younger and older age cohorts.
+Approximately 51% of the total population (~2,120 people) has private health cover.
+Mental health issues are the most common medical condition, affecting 8.7% of residents, followed by arthritis at 8.1%.
+A total of 70.2% of residents report being completely clear of medical ailments, compared to 66.4% across the Rest of Qld.
+The area has 14.5% (604 people) of residents aged 65 and over, which is lower than the 20.1% in the Rest of Qld.
+Health outcomes among seniors are above average, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health